doherty100/azuresandbox/terraform-azurerm-vm-mssql/README.md

     * The scheduled task [sql-startup.ps1](./sql-startup.ps1) is created to recreate the `D:\SQLTEMP` folder then start SQL Server.
 The scheduled task is set to run automatically at startup using domain administrator credentials.
   * The data and log files for the *master*, *model* and *msdb* system databases are moved to the data and log disks respectively.
   * The SQL Server errorlog is moved to the data disk.
-  * SQL Server `max server memory` is reconfigured to use 90% of available memory.

 ## Next steps

 Move on to the next configuration [terraform-azurerm-mssql](../terraform-azurerm-mssql).